-When i, treat yourself to a for a relaxing diversion.
+When vacationing in Hawaii, treat yourself to a whale watching tour for a relaxing diversion.
 Nothing is more exciting than seeing a whale up close, playfully surfacing and enjoying its natural habitat; whale watching is an ideal family activity.
 On certain beaches, you can also catch a glimpse of whales from the shore with binoculars.

 Set sail from Lahaina harbor, on Maui's west side, to observe the humpback whales.
 Be sure to visit the Whalers Village Mall in Maui to inspect the exhibits at the Whalers Museum and go back in time to learn how Hawaii's whalers once operated.